-no-contact accidents occur when another driver’s actions cause you to crash in some way.
-The at-fault driver’s vehicle does not actually touch your vehicle, but they are still responsible for you getting into an accident.
+No-contact accidents occur when another driver’s actions result in property damage to your vehicle.
+The at-fault driver’s vehicle may not make physical contact with your car, but their actions caused you to get into an accident.

 - Failure to yield to right-of-way vehicles: Another driver fails to yield when you have the right of way.
-You swerve to avoid them, causing you to collide with another car or veer off the road and hitting a tree
+You swerve to avoid them, causing you to collide with another car or veer off the road.

 to find a John Foy office near you

-Sometimes, the driver who caused your collision may not even realize it or stop their vehicle.
-This is known as a “phantom driver” because, like a ghost or phantom, they easily disappear after the accident.
+Sometimes, the driver who caused your collision may not even realize they contributed to your crash.
+These types of people are known as phantom drivers because they disappear after an accident.

-A phantom driver is problematic because, in order to take them to court or make a claim for damages with their insurance company, you need identification information.
+A phantom driver is problematic because, in order to take them to court or pursue damages with their insurance company, you need identification information.
 But since a phantom driver disappears from the accident scene, you may not have the opportunity to collect their contact details.

-Can I Make a Claim for Damages After a No-Contact Car Accident?
+Can I Sue for Damages after a No-Contact Car Crash?

-Legally, you are entitled to seek financial recovery for your injuries and other damages if a car accident was not your fault.
-If the other driver noticed what happened and pulled over after you crashed, you can get their name, contact information, and insurance information to submit a claim for damages.
+Legally, you are entitled to seek financial recovery for your injuries and other property damages if a car accident was not your fault.
+If the other driver noticed what happened and pulled over after the crash, you can get their name, contact information, and insurance information to submit a claim.

-But if the other driver is not able to be identified (which is unfortunately common in no-contact car accidents), they would be considered the same as an uninsured or underinsured driver.
+But if the other driver cannot be identified (which is, unfortunately, very common in no-contact car collisions), they would be considered an uninsured or underinsured driver.
 That means damages would fall under your own auto insurance’s Uninsured/Underinsured Motorist (UM/UIM) policy.

 Uninsured/Underinsured Motorist Coverage

-Unless you request otherwise, your insurance company must provide UM/UIM coverage in the amount equal to the liability insurance limits of your regular policy.
-That means if your insurance policy includes the minimum coverage of $25,000 in bodily injury liability per person and $25,000 in property damage liability per accident, you would have the same amount of UM/UIM coverage.
+Unless otherwise requested, your insurance company must provide UM/UIM coverage in the amount equal to the liability insurance limits of your standard policy.
+For example, if your insurance policy includes the minimum coverage of $25,000 in bodily injury liability per person and $25,000 in property damage liability per accident, you would have the same amount of UM/UIM coverage.

-A seasoned attorney can carefully review your policy and ensure you receive every penny you deserve.
-They can also help you research and gather as much evidence as possible about the accident.
-You’ll need this to prove to your insurer that the accident happened and the use of your UM/UIM policy is justified.
+A seasoned accident lawyer can also help you research and gather as much evidence as possible about the accident.
+You’ll need this evidence to prove to your insurer that the accident happened and the use of your UM/UIM policy is justified.

-What to Do After a No-Contact Car Accident
+What to Do after a No-Contact Car Collision in Georgia

-Since evidence is important for any car accident claim, you’ll need to gather as much as you can if you want to recover for no-contact car accident damages.
-Here are some ways you can protect yourself and support your case after the accident.
+Since evidence is essential for any car accident claim, you’ll need to gather as much as possible to recover no-contact car accident compensation.
+Here are some ways you can protect yourself and support your case following a contactless auto collision.

-- Someone walking the accident scene when it occurred
+- Someone walking by the collision when it occurred

 - Another driver who saw what happened

-If you report the accident to your car insurance company without further information, chances are good they’ll force you to accept fault and won’t offer compensation.
-But a car accident lawyer can help you file a personal injury claim that will increase your chances of getting the financial recovery you deserve.
+If you report the accident to your car insurance company without further information, chances are they will force you to accept fault and won’t offer compensation.
+But a Georgia car accident lawyer can help you file a personal injury claim to increase your chances of getting the financial recovery you deserve.

-no-contact car accidents are some of the most frustrating auto accidents you can get into.
-You know the collision was not your fault, but it can be hard to convince your insurer of that truth.
-At John Foy & Associates, we can help.
+No-contact car accidents are some of the most frustrating auto collisions to experience.
+While you know the crash was not your fault, it can be challenging to convince your insurer of that truth.
+But, at John Foy & Associates, we can help.

-Our attorneys know what insurance companies are looking for to accept a claim, and we have the resources to uncover the information you might not be able to get on your own.
-With more than 20 years of experience helping accident victims get the financial recovery they need after an accident, we know what it takes to win a case.
-For a FREE consultation, where we’ll listen to your situation and discuss your best options, contact us today.
-Call us anytime at 404-400-4000, or complete the quick form on this page to get started with your free consultation.
+Our car accident attorneys know what insurance companies are looking for, and we have the resources to uncover the information you might not be able to get on your own.
+With more than 20 years of helping accident victims get the financial recovery they are entitled to, we know what it takes to win a case.
+Call us at 404-620-2412 for a free vehicle accident consultation now.